Qt Wayland Compositor

 - Support for common extensions, including XDG Shell and IVI Application.

-- APIs to easily expand support to include custom extensions.
+- APIs to easily expand the support for custom extensions.

-The Qt Wayland Compositor API recognizes some environment variables and command-line arguments that can be used to customize its behavior.
+The Qt Wayland Compositor recognizes the following environment variables and command-line arguments:

 - Environment variables: